DiegoArmstrong/GPS-Firmware/README.md

 #### Hardware

 * MAX-M10S GNSS receiver by Sparkfun
-* L1 or L2 GPS antenna (preferably L1 as this is the North-American Standard)
+* L1 or L2 GPS antenna (1-2 Ghz Frequency) (preferably L1 as this is the North-American Standard)
 * STM32 Microcontroller

 #### Software